sonoble/NIC-and-Optic-Documentation/NVIDIA-NIC-Reference.md

 - Third-party compatibility lists expand
 - Pricing and availability change

-**Contribution:** To suggest updates or corrections, please contact the GNOS project maintainers.
+**Contribution:** To suggest updates or corrections, please contact the HedgeHog  project maintainers.

 ---